The Legend of the Wool

 The legend of Uneme also exists in Nara City.

-The story of Uneme, which tells the story of the tragic love between Haruhime and Jiro mentioned above, is handed down from generation to generation in Koriyama City, Fukushima Prefecture.
-However, in Nara City, the ancient capital of Japan, there is a similar story called the ``Legend of Uneme.''
-It is written in the Yamato Monogatari written in the Heian period.
+The above-mentioned story of Saijo, which tells the tragic love between Haruhime and Jiro, is a story that has been told in Koriyama City, Fukushima Prefecture.
+However, in Nara City, where the ancient capital was located , there is a story also known as the "Legend of the Caime."
+It is written in Yamato Monogatari written during the Heian period.

 The legend of Nara's Une-me is that the Une-me, who was favored by the Emperor, mourned the Emperor's change of heart and threw herself into a willow tree on the banks of Sarusawa Pond.